 Cosmology, astrophysics, and fundamental physics: studying inflation, dark energy, dark matter, neutrinos, galaxy clusters, and galaxy evolution using cosmic microwave background (CMB) and sub-millimeter measurements.
 Detector arrays and applied superconductivity: low-temperature detector arrays, superconducting detectors, transition-edge sensor (TES) bolometers, SQUID measurement systems, device physics, sub-Kelvin refrigeration.
 Astronomical optics and receivers: optics design, optical coatings, material properties, cryogenic instruments.

-ACTPol and Advanced ACTPol : Two phases of polarization-sensitive measurements using the 6-meter Atacama Cosmology Telescope (photo above) to probe inflation, neutrinos, early dark enegy, and galaxy clusters via the small angular scale CMB polarization.
+ACTPol and Advanced ACTPol : Two phases of polarization-sensitive measurements using the 6-meter Atacama Cosmology Telescope to probe inflation, neutrinos, early dark enegy, and galaxy clusters via the small angular scale CMB polarization.
 Initial ACTPol observations began in 2013.
 Advanced ACTPol observations ran from 2016-2022.

 Simons Observatory: The ACT and Simons Array teams have joined to develop this novel CMB observatory with multiple telescopes in Chile, and in 2023 Advanced Simons Observatory was funded!
+The photo above shows the Simons Observatory Large Aperture Telescope.

 NIST Quantum Sensors: Developing CMB polarimenters, microwave detectors, and SQUID multiplexing techniques for readout of large superconducting detector arrays